hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     --mem
 >
 >     The application's per-instance memory allocation.
 Defaults to a
->     framework-specific value if not specified by stackato.yml.
+>     framework-specific value if not specified by manifest.yml.
 >
->     --no-framework
->
->     Create application without any framework.
-Cannot be used together
->     with --framework.
-This is an Application Lifecycle Service 2 specific option.
 >
 >     --no-prompt
 >